-I have added a photo of me from that time period. [edited to add--have removed photo of me at age 18, since some people have copied it and been innapropriate.]
+I have added a photo of me from that time period. [edited to add--have removed photo of me, since some people have copied it and been innapropriate.]

 This is the face of “shutting up” and trusting, Professor Dawkins.
 This is a photo of a girl starting down the road of science.
 Within 2 weeks of arriving at college, she learned that women in science have a lot more to deal with than just nasty chemistry lab partners.
 I almost flunked out my first year of school–and yet amazingly, it was not until years later that I realized that my assault was probably the reason.

 Why?
 Because I was so deeply enmeshed in a culture that wanted me to shut up and be nice to men–which you are promoting and supporting with your comments– that I didn’t know what to do when a boy invited himself into my apartment.
 And why I kept trying to be polite and asking “Please don’t do that.”
 And why I thought for many years that what happened was my fault.

 This is why I am so very unhappy and feeling betrayed by you.
 Stephanie says this in a much more moderated way; I just wanted you to hear from me directly, in addition as a signatory to this letter.

 Comments here will be moderated as I see fit.
 Do not even think of trying to mansplain this to me.

 At your request, we write to you to tell you what it is that you do not understand about elevators, invitations, and sexual assault.
 Who are we, and why are we in any position to tell you anything?
 We are atheists and skeptics, but more relevantly, we are victims of sexual assault.